mariohmol/computer-science-links/docs/React.md

 ## Interview

-To prepare for a React Interview we will use the https://dummyapi.io/explorer
+To prepare for a React Interview we will use the https://jsonplaceholder.typicode.com/
 1. Make a React App that will list the users based on the API
-2. Each user will have a Button that will make another request to get and show full details for one user
+2. Each user will have a Button that will make another request to get posts related to that user

 ![ImageRouter](./react/react-prep-interview.png)